Macaulay2/M2/Macaulay2/e/pi-readme.txt

 An "area" will consist of a consecutive portion of an array of bins, each with the same number of bits per field; some fields in the last bin of the area may be unused.
-Routines operating on an area will update references to pointers, so the next area can continue processing; thus area routines need not know their offset, just their length.

 Justification(s) for having multiple areas (are they strong enough?) :
   1. Some exponents are allowed to be negative, and some are not.
 The division algorithm depends